-Although we're unable to gather with our church families at the moment we can still celebrate Pentecost at home.
-Here are a few simple ideas for you to share together as a family.
+Here are a few simple ideas for you to celebrate Pentecost together as a family.

 Pentecost is the day we remember Jesus' disciples receiving the Holy Spirit which came in the form of a powerful wind & tongues of fire.
 The Spirit enabled the disciples to speak in a whole variety of languages so they could tell many people from different countries about Jesus.
 Christians celebrate this day as the Birthday of the Church.
 Read Acts 2:1-41 to discover more.